felkix/ident-help/content/en/docs/Getting started/prepScanner.md

 optimally used.
 * Alternatively, you can mount the protective case by using the screws.

 Now everything be prepared for workung with SKPident.
 The next chapters are guidance.
 If you have any questions and suggestions, an error or inconsistencies, please inform us.
-[Mail To](mailto:ident@skp-gmbh.com)
+[Mail To](mailto:ident@skp-gmbh.com) <- diese Email sollte geändert werden.